540792740/React-Project/src/React.md

         b> Dynamic Router

         c> LocalStorage
+    3. NavLink and Link:
+            NavLink: Cna be render with activeClassName, activeStyle, exact, isActive
+            Link: jump to another page

-    3. <Redirect> : deal with 404, at the end of router
+    4. <Redirect> : deal with 404, at the end of router
         <NavLink to="/a/man"
             activeStyle={{color:'#4dc060'}}
             activeClassName={'selected'} > Style of Male</NavLink>